Download our FREE smartphone app today!

 Built into the house system is our need to ensure students understand and value charity.
 The idea that they are able to offer time and raise money for those less fortunate than themselves.
 Throughout the school year we ensure a range of charities are supported and each house has its own nominated charity.

 Our houses are named in honour of people who we as a school community (both staff and students) are inspired by.
+We have six houses each led by a Head of House.

 Let us welcome you to the Chobham Houses: